opotowsky/armi/README.rst

 |Build Status| |Code Coverage| |Commit Activity| |Good First Issues|

-The Advanced Reactor Modeling Interface (ARMI\ :sup:`®`) is an open-source tool that streamlines your nuclear reactor design/analysis needs by providing a software *reactor at your fingertips* and a rich ecosystem of utilities working in concert.
+The Advanced Reactor Modeling Interface (ARMI\ :sup:`®`) is an open-source tool that software *reactor at your fingertips* and a rich ecosystem of utilities working in concert.
 It is made for and by professional reactor analysis teams and is maintained by `TerraPower LLC <http://terrapower.com/>`_, a nuclear technology